 Check out the calendar for tour options and times.

 Each year, Chicago hosts over 400 festivals throughout the different neighborhoods.
-All festivals are free, and feature live music, food, drinks, and art.
-Find the calendar of festivals here.
+All the below festivals are free and feature live music, food, drinks, and art.

 Some of the most popular festivals include:

 Chicago Blues Festival (June) During three days, 500,000 fans flood the 5 stages of the Chicago Blues Festival, making it the largest free blues festival, and largest music festival in Chicago.